Pork Butt Burnt Ends Recipe

 Preparing The Pork

 Trim away most of the fat using a sharp knife.
-There is plenty of fat within the pork, you won’t need this.
+The pork has plenty of fat; you won’t need this.

 The smoke time on this is much less than doing a whole pork butt so trim it pretty well.